 The Possibility of an IRS Audit

 There is a belief that taking a home office deduction possibly increases your chance of an IRS audit.
-Although About.com's tax expert William Perez thinks this bit of conventional wisdom may not be as true as it once was, he notes that filing a Schedule C may increase your chance of an audit, but of course not everyone who files a Schedule C also takes the home office deducution.
+Although The Balance's tax expert William Perez thinks this bit of conventional wisdom may not be as true as it once was, he notes that filing a Schedule C may increase your chance of an audit.
+Of course not everyone who files a Schedule C also takes the home office deduction.
 To be safe always keep good records of all business expenses including those for your office.